 Innovation is desirable in every other aspect of life.
 The constant tinkering, tweaking and adjusting that makes for faster trains, safer aircraft and life-saving surgery.
-No one ever says “No, Doctor, I don’t want any of that newfangled key-hole surgery, I want to be ripped right open just like in the good old days”.
+“No, Doctor, I don’t want any of that newfangled key-hole surgery, I want to be ripped right open just like in the good old days” said no one, ever.
 But not in education.
 Oh no. In education we’ll have none of that (spits) progressive flimflam.

 The latest twitter spats and blogging battles seem to be being fought on the right by traditionalists who support a teacher centred approach where the student is a passive recipient of knowledge vs. progressives on the left, who espouse a child centred approach favouring change and innovation.